PrasadBabarendaGamage/bioengineering-toolbox/docs/source/documentation/sphinx.md

 html -E -a
 ```
 ## Adding a sphinx build configuration to pycharm
-In Run/Debug Configurations
+1. Open Pycharm.
+2. File -> Open -> Navigate to your project folder -> Click Ok.
+3. Run -> Edit configurations.

-1. Click the + button and selected `python docs` -> `sphinx` and complete the following fields:
+4. Click the + button and selected `python docs` -> `sphinx` and complete the
+following fields:

-  a.
-Name: `Sphinx`
+    1. Name: `Sphinx`
-  b.
-Input: Select the source directory in the documentation folder
+    2. Input: Select the source directory in the documentation folder
-  c.
-Output: Select the build directory in the documentation folder
+    3. Output: Select the build directory in the documentation folder
-  d.
-Python interpretor: Select your interpreter
+    4. Python interpretor: Select your interpreter
-  e.
-Options: `-E -a` (This options forces rebuild of html)
+    5. Options: `-E -a` (This options forces rebuild of html)

-2. Click ok.
+5. Click ok.

 ## Adding jupyter notebook code to sphinx
 https://nbsphinx.readthedocs.io/en/0.7.1/